 We’re blasting through braille barriers with two NEW embossers available on quota from APH!
 Easily emboss the documents you need for work or school with PageBlaster™ and PixBlaster™.
 These embossers use APH’s free braille transcription program, BrailleBlaster, to produce high-quality interpoint braille and tactile graphics.
 Learn more and order today!

-Register here to join APH and AER next Thursday, August 13 from 1-2p EST, for a live presentation where we’ll introduce the embossers, cover their differences, and the basics of setting them up, so you can make braille and tactile graphics for years to come.
+Join APH and AER next Thursday, August 13 from 1-2p EST, for a live presentation where we’ll introduce the embossers, cover their differences, and the basics of setting them up, so you can make braille and tactile graphics for years to come.

 LEGO® Braille Bricks are Now Available for Students!